 Refreshments / Wakes

-At Harbour View we provide an area for family and friends to congregate prior to the funeral and where hot and cold drinks are freely available.
+Unfortunately we cannot currently offer refreshments.
+This will be reviewed after the latest national lockdown restrictions have been eased.
+At Harbour View, we will still be providing an area for family and friends to congregate prior to the funeral where hot and cold drinks are freely available.
+Please note that this is not intended for the purpose of guests to have a wake type gathering.

 Facilities at Harbour View